-He also recommended to the Council the integration of mediation efforts in Darfur, in particular, and Sudan, in general, into one robust mechanism, under the leadership of President Thabo Mbeki, the Chairperson of the AUHIP, in order to harness the respective strengths of the AUHIP, UNAMID, SESSS, IGAD, Qatar and the Arab League into a synchronized, coherent and programmatic mediation structure.
+He also recommended to Following these meet- the Council the integration ings, ISR Chambas, on 12 of mediation efforts in Dar-September, briefed the Af- fur, in particular, and Sudan, rican Union Peace and Se- in general, into one robust curity Council on Darfur mechanism, under the leadin Addis Ababa, Ethiopia, ership of President Thabo where he outlined recent Mbeki, the Chairperson of mediation efforts undertak- the AUHIP, in order to haren by him in collaboration ness the respective strengths dents, community members, tance in Darfur.
+Government representatives, and UNAMID staff.